Masakazu Morita

-Masakazu Morita (森田 成一, Morita Masakazu) is a Japanese actor, voice actor and singer.
+Masakazu Morita (森田 成一, Morita Masakazu) is a Japanese actor, voice actor, and singer.
 He previously worked for Aoni Production.
 He is also the host of the radio show Bleach B-Station.
-He played Ichigo Kurosaki in Bleach, Maeda Keiji in Sengoku Basara, Marco the Phoenix in One Piece, Tidus in Final Fantasy X, Whis in Dragon Ball Super, Auel Neider in Mobile Suit Gundam Seed Destiny, Pegasus Seiya in Saint Seiya – Hades Chapter, Pod in Pokémon, Tenjuro Banno in Kamen Rider Drive, Ryō Yūki in Eden of the East, Li Xin in Kingdom, Thoma in Genshin Impact and Lechter Arundel in The Legend of Heroes: Trails of Cold Steel series.
+He voiced Ichigo Kurosaki in Bleach, Maeda Keiji in Sengoku Basara, Marco the Phoenix in One Piece, Tidus in Final Fantasy X, Whis in Dragon Ball Super, Auel Neider in Mobile Suit Gundam Seed Destiny, Pegasus Seiya in Saint Seiya – Hades Chapter, Pod in Pokémon, Tenjuro Banno in Kamen Rider Drive, Ryō Yūki in Eden of the East, Li Xin in Kingdom, Thoma in Genshin Impact, and Lechter Arundel in The Legend of Heroes: Trails of Cold Steel series.
 He won the "Best Rookie Actor" at the first Seiyu Awards.
 He is also the official Japanese dubbing voice of Zac Efron.